Actor triptychs

 Publisher: Isetsuru (伊勢鶴)

 NOTE: This triptych is a mitate, meaning that it is an imaginary scene with actors who never actually appeared together on stage in these roles.
 According to the website of the Museum of Fine Arts, Boston, this triptych may have been made to celebrate the return to Edo of Ichikawa Ebizô V in the 3rd month of 1850.
-I am grateful to Lucienne Parkan for information about this triptych.
+I am grateful to Robert Pryor for this image and to Lucienne Parkan for information about the triptych.

-Actors: Unidentified actor (left), Onoe Kikugorô III (center), and Bandô Shuka I (right)
+Actors: Sawamura Sôjûrô V (left), Onoe Kikugorô III (center), and Bandô Shuka I (right)

 Play: Probably Ise ondo koi no netaba (伊勢音頭恋寝刃)